 As for Channel 2 (WBAY) and Fox 11 (WLUK), to their credit, these channels did feature coverage of the initial Project Veritas videos, but made sure to point out the videos were “selectively edited,” assumedly trying to downplay the videos’ (and their producer’s) credibility.

-WMCF finds all of this particularly troubling in light of the fact that local news outlets featured ample coverage of the supposed “violence” being perpetrated at Trump rallies.
-In fact, WMCF wrote about this very issue in August.
+WMC finds all of this particularly troubling in light of the fact that local news outlets featured ample coverage of the supposed “violence” being perpetrated at Trump rallies.
+In fact, WMC wrote about this very issue in August.

 Now, confronted with evidence demonstrating that it was not Trump supporters inciting violence, but Democratic party operatives inciting violence, the local media chooses to remain silent on the issue.
 Choosing to ignore evidence that undermines prior reporting is both bias by story selection and bias by spin.